 Charlie Peters – Lighting Designer

-*Burnt Thicket Theatre engages under the terms of the D.O.T. policy, professional Artists who are members of Canadian Actors’ Equity Association.
+*Burnt Thicket Theatre engages under the terms of the INDIE 2.2, professional Artists who are members of Canadian Actors’ Equity Association.

 “I was blown away by the production and the performance… I hope you are selling out.
 You deserve to.” –Louis B. Hobson, Calgary Herald theatre reviewer, in an email to BTT